tweekes0/pal-bot/README.md

 ## Examples

-- #### Create a custom length soundbite and play it in your current VoiceChannel
+- #### Create a 8 second soundbite and play it in your current VoiceChannel
 ```
 !clip jigglypuff https://www.youtube.com/watch?v=d2NTtbusUso 00:06 8
 !jigglypuff